Last 2 defendants not guilty of murder in gang trial that led to rapper Young Thug's guilty plea

-ATLANTA — (AP) — The long-running gang and racketeering trial in Atlanta that led rapper Young Thug to plead guilty in October ended on Tuesday with a jury finding the last two defendants not guilty of murder and gang-related charges.
+ATLANTA — (AP) — The long-running gang and racketeering trial that led Atlanta rapper Young Thug to plead guilty in October ended on Tuesday with the last two defendants found not guilty of racketeering, murder and gang-related charges.

-Deamonte Kendrick, who raps as Yak Gotti, was acquitted of all charges and Shannon Stillwell was found guilty only of a gun possession charge.
+Deamonte Kendrick, who raps as Yak Gotti, was acquitted of all charges and Shannon Stillwell was found guilty only of gun possession.
 The verdicts came nearly two years after jury selection began and a year after opening statements in a trial plagued with problems.

-The original, sweeping indictment charged 28 people with conspiring to violate Georgia's Racketeer Influenced and Corrupt Organizations Act, and used song lyrics and social media posts as evidence.
+The original, sweeping indictment used song lyrics and social media posts as evidence and charged 28 people with conspiring to violate Georgia's Racketeer Influenced and Corrupt Organizations Act.
 Young Thug, a Grammy-winning artist whose real name is Jeffery Williams, was set free on probation after he pleaded guilty in October to gang, drug and gun charges when negotiations with prosecutors broke down.

 Thomas was killed in a drive-by shooting outside an Atlanta barbershop.
 In the other killing, prosecutors alleged Stillwell pulled up next to Drinks and shot three rounds into his car.